microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

    <img src="./media/image47.png" border="1">

-Click Create to start the deployment of your VM, which will take 5-10
-    minutes to complete.
+Click **Create** to start the deployment of your VM, which will take just a few minutes to complete.

 ### Login to the VM

-1. Open an RDP session to the DSC1 VM created in the previous step.
+1. Open a RDP session to the DSC1 VM created in the previous step.
 Once logged into this VM, open the PowerShell ISE as an Administrator

 ### Get a custom DSC resource from the PowerShell Gallery